pgadmin-org/pgadmin4/docs/en_US/function_dialog.rst

   The default assumption is 1000 rows.
 * Move the *Leak proof?* switch to indicate whether the function has side effects.
 The default is *No*.
 This option can only be set by the superuser.
+* Use the *Support function* field to specify a planner support function to use for the function.

 Click the *Arguments* tab to continue.